LinUxTo5re/Incognito-AI/README.md

   - **Gray Button:** Hidden from participants.
   - **White Button:** Visible to participants.
 ---
-### **Language Support**
-This dropdown allows you to specify a programming language for **chat and screenshots**.

-- The AI will prioritize responses in the selected language.
-- You can change the language anytime during a session.
-- You can also specify a language manually in your message instead of selecting it from the dropdown.
----
-### **Cheat Mode (🤖)**
-This allows you to smoothly change between cheat mode and normal mode by hiding/unhiding buttons

-- ON - Magic happens
-- OFF - Normal mode
----
 ## **Trial Mode (15 Days) vs. Pro Mode**

 | Feature | Trial Mode | Pro Mode | Dev |